|Photo taken with my Droid Razr Maxx HD|

 I am reasonably sure that I've stumbled in this way for most of my life.
 I can remember specific occasions in my twenties where I lost things, double booked myself or called someone by the wrong name.

 To better manage all my responsibilities as a midlife woman, I'm learning about age-related changes to cognition.
 Yes, some of the functions of the mind might slow down a bit or struggle when multitasking.
-However, mature people have these and other advantages when managing their cognition:
+However, mature people have the following bulleted list of strengths and other advantages when managing their cognition:

 * greater stockpiles of informationMy maturity helps me manage challenges to my memory.
 I have customized compensating strategies to my own needs.